kraktos/ESKO/README.md

 ##Property Matching (PM)

 There is a clear need to distinguish between the evidence facts and the target facts (which will lead to knowledge generation).
 The following line does that.
 It generate two files **/DATA/fPlus.dat** and  **/DATA/fMinus.dat**.
+Since it queries DBpedia endpoint, it can take sometime.

 ***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.evaluation.OIEFactSeperator CONFIG.cfg***

 ###PM: Rule based approach

-Since this is based on generating association rules, first, run the association generator
+Since this is based on generating association rules, first, run the association generator. internally it uses the **/DATA/fPlus.dat** as generated in the former step.

 ***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.core.propertyMap.GenerateAssociations CONFIG.cfg***